KwokHing/YandexCatBoost-Python-Demo/README.md

-## CI6227 Assignment - Exploration of Yandex CatBoost ##
+## CI6227 - Exploration of Yandex CatBoost ##

-This demo / assignment will provide a brief introduction in
+This demo will provide a brief introduction in
 - performing data exploration and preprocessing
 - introduction to feature subset selection: low variance filter
 - introduction to feature subset selection: high correlation filter